 Parkinson’s Law is a principle first articulated by Cyril Northcote Parkinson in a humorous essay he wrote for “The Economist” in 1955.
 The adage posits that “work expands to fill the time available for its completion.”
-This observation, initially intended as a critique of bureaucratic inefficiency, has since been widely recognized and applied beyond its original context, notably in time management and productivity strategies.
+This observation, initially intended as a critique of bureaucratic inefficiency, particularly within the British Civil Service, highlights how bureaucracies can grow and thrive even when the workforce and tasks decrease.
+It has since been widely recognized and applied beyond its original context, notably in time management and productivity strategies.

 Significance in Time Management